Here’s my list of Ten Great Things To Eat in Paris – things that I think you shouldn’t miss!

 And you can read about my experiences ultimately working at Patrick Roger’s shop in my book, The Sweet Life in Paris.

 Ah, summer vacation in Brittany.
-There’s not much to do here except swim in the chilly water, and eat seafood, red onions (more about them in a later post), and…the delicious salted butter on everything that I can.
+There’s not much to do here except swim in the chilly water, and eat seafood, red onions (more about them in a later post), and spread the delicious salted butter on everything that I can.

-Unlike the rest of France, the Bretons don’t eat much cheese…in fact, there’s no local cheeses that I can think of that are produced there and I didn’t see one fromagerie in the entire ten days of our trip.
+Unlike the rest of France, the Bretons don’t eat much cheese…in fact, there are no local cheeses that I can think of that are produced in the region and I didn’t see one fromagerie in the entire ten days of our trip.
 But they make up for it by offering up lots of butter, which they’re justifiably famous for.
-When you compliment a local pastry shop or restaurant on their cuisine, they will invariably respond proudly, “C’est la buerre de Bretagne!”
+When you compliment a local pastry shop or restaurant on their cuisine, they will invariably respond proudly, “C’est la beurre de Bretagne!”

-There’s also not so much wine wine consumed either, since the locals drink plenty of sparkling, lightly-alcoholic apple cider.
-A fizzy bottle is popped open before each meal and served in a traditional bolées, similar to a squat coffee cup with a handle.
+There’s also not so much wine wine consumed either.
+The locals favor sparkling, lightly-alcoholic apple cider.
+A fizzy bottle is popped open before each meal and served in traditional bolées, similar to a squat coffee cup with a handle.

-But back the butter—it’s the best I’ve ever tasted.
+But back to the butter—it’s the best I’ve ever tasted.
 Breton butter is notable since it’s almost always flecked with large, coarse grains of salt that crunch when you bite into them.
-I spread some on my toast each morning before drizzling it with bitter chestnut honey.
 Much of the salt used is harvested on ponds and marshes in the Guérande, where the famed fleur de sel is harvested as well.
-And unlike the rest of the country, Bretons often butter their bread, which is never done elsewhere in France except with oysters, which are customarily served with buttered rye bread, pain de seigle.
-(So next time you’re in Paris and that waiter gives you a disapproving sneer when you ask for butter, tell him you’re from Brittany.)
+And unlike the rest of France, people in Brittany often butter rye bread, that’s served with oysters.
+(So next time you’re in Paris and that waiter gives you a quizzical look when you ask for butter, tell him that you’re from Brittany.)

 Naturally much of this butter makes its way into buckwheat crêpes, or galettes de blé noir (when made with buckwheat flour, or blé noir, they’re normally called galettes rather than crêpes.
 You can buy crêpes at most of the local pastry shops, and if you’re lucky, they’re still warm.